vitalets/sheeva/README.md

 Sheeva tries to fulfill all these requirements.

-## Handling errors
+## Errors handling
-There are 3 types of errors during execution:
+There are 3 types of errors occured during execution:

 1. **Error in test**
   It can be assertion error or error in test code itself.
 In that case all `afterEach` hooks are called,